iblamedev/VIRTUAL-MOUSE-HAND-AND-EYE/README.md

 # ZeroTouch - A virtual mouse with both hand & eye tracking.

-A Python application that allows you to control your computer mouse using hand gestures or eye movements through computer vision and machine learning.
+A Python code that allows you to control your computer mouse using hand gestures or eye movements through computer vision and machine learning.

 ## Features